vterron/lemon/Doc/commands/import.rst

 #.
 Then, saturated files are discarded.
 The saturation is defined in terms of
-   the entire FITS file: if the median number of counts (:abbr:`ADUs (Analog-to-digital unit)`) of all the pixels is above a certain saturation threshold (see the ``--counts`` option), the file is marked as saturated and discarded.
+   the entire FITS file: if the median number of counts (:abbr:`ADUs (Analog-to-digital unit)`) of all the pixels is above a certain saturation threshold (see the :option:`--counts` option), the file is marked as saturated and discarded.
 This allows for a reasonable number of saturated pixels while at the same time excluding those FITS files that are essentially useless for any scientific purpose, such as skyflats that went out of hand.

 #.
 Although not used by default, is it possible to define a Unix-style pattern
    that the object name of the FITS files must match in order to be imported.
 This is useful if you are interested in working only with specific sets of FITS files contained in a directory tree.
 For example, the pattern ``NGC2264*`` only imports those whose object name starts with *NGC2264*.
-For more information, see the ``--pattern`` option.
+For more information, see the :option:`--pattern` option.

 #.
 The remaining FITS files are sorted by their date of observation, which is
    defined as the date at the start of observation plus half of the total